Biden tests positive for COVID-19, has 'very mild symptoms'

 The highly transmissible omicron variant is the dominant strain in the U.S., but scientists say it poses a lower risk for severe illness to those who are up to date on their vaccinations.
 Omicron's BA.5 sub-strain, believed to be even more contagious, now makes up more than 65% of U.S. cases.

-As cases sharply declined earlier this year, Biden highlighted his administration’s efforts to end the pandemic and help the nation regain a sense of normalcy.
-He said in his March 1 State of the Union address, “It’s time for Americans to get back to work and fill our great downtowns again.”

-The White House has sought to go above public health guidelines to protect the president, with all visitors and staff required to attest to their vaccination status or submit to daily tests.
-People expected to be in close proximity to Biden are tested daily.

-Associated Press audio correspondent Shelley Adler and writer Mike Householder contributed to this report.
+Associated Press audio correspondent Shelley Adler and writers Seung Min Kim, Fatima Hussein and Mike Householder contributed to this report.
 Householder contributed from Detroit.

 Credit: Carlos Osorio

-Note: This story was first published on July 21, 2022.
-It was updated on July 22, 2022, to make clear that Leana Wen is a public health professor and a practicing physician.